dymmond/mongoz/docs/documents.md

 `create_index()`.

 !!!
 Tip
-    This is only necessary/needed if the `autogenerate_indexes` is set to `False`, otherwise this can be ignored.
+    This is only necessary/needed if the `autogenerate_index` is set to `False`, otherwise this can be ignored.

 The syntax is very clear ans simple: